 - All pleadings, motions, stipulations, and other papers (subsequent to the petition) submitted to the Court for filing shall be reviewed and signed by the lead counsel as described in subsections (a) and (b) above.

 - A director, clinic practitioner, or other lead counsel who finds it necessary and/or appropriate to withdraw from a case or effectuate a substitution of counsel must comply with the requirements of Rule 24(c) and (d), Tax Court Rules of Practice and Procedure.

 - All pleadings, motions, stipulations, notices of trial, and other Court papers shall be brought to the personal attention of the clinic director or clinic practitioner, including situations where another practitioner is acting as lead counsel.
 When necessary, the Clerk of the Court will make service of any papers, including orders and notices of trial, only upon the lead counsel in accordance with Rule 21(b)(2), Tax Court Rules of Practice and Procedure.

-- The director, clinic practitioner, or lead counsel are the only persons who should make contact with the Court or the Clerk of the Court in a case described in these requirements.
+- The director, clinic practitioner, or lead counsel are the only persons who should make contact with the Court in a case described in these requirements.
 A student participant may not contact the Court concerning a case described in these requirements.

 - Lead counsel who intends to request permission for a student/fellow to participate in proceedings before the Court shall obtain from the petitioner advance written consent for the student/fellow to participate in the case.
 Although academic clinics should retain a copy of the written consent in each case file, there is no need to submit the consent to the Court.